See the Magna Carta and Marvel at the World's Tallest Medieval Church

 Salisbury Cathedral was the vision of Bishop Richard Poore, who became Bishop of Sarum after his brother died in 1217.
 Old Sarum near today’s Salisbury was the original site of a much smaller cathedral city.
 The exposed, chalky hill offered security but an inconvenience.
 It was a pretty uncomfortable place and not suitable for a Cathedral.
 So they elected to relocate and rebuild a new Cathedral, and eventually, a city would grow up around it.

 The water meadows in the valley became the new site, and remarkably the whole structure stands on sodden foundations 1.2m (4ft) deep.
 The ground beneath must remain wet, creating a solid base.
-Construction began in 1220 and completed in 1258.
+Construction began in 1220 and was completed in 1258.
 Although the damp riverside location was ideal for communication, flooding was a recurring problem, and the bishops often held services up to their knees in water.

-The spire was an afterthought and built between 1310 and 1333.
+The spire was an afterthought and was built between 1310 and 1333.
 The tower and spire soar to 404 ft.
 It is the most beautiful spire in England, and England has many.
 The extra 6,500 tons caused subsidence.
 Cleverly installed flying buttresses and scissor arches saved the building from collapse.
 Although, you can see the Purbeck marble columns bend under pressure, which is a little unsettling.
 Hopefully, your driver-guide will put you at ease and explain all the devices that make the Cathedral safe.

 Salisbury Cathedral in art